 First Phosphate Closes Second Tranche of Oversubscribed Private Placement for Total Current Financing of $7.5 Million

-Saguenay, December 29, 2023 - First Phosphate Corp.
-(CSE: PHOS) (OTC: FRSPF) (FSE: KD0) ("First Phosphate" or the "Company") is pleased to announce that it has closed on a second tranche (the "Second Tranche") of its non-brokered private placement financing originally announced for gross proceeds of a minimum of $2,000,000 (the "Offering"), as further described in the Company's news release dated December 14 and 22, 2023.
+Saguenay, January 2, 2024 - First Phosphate Corp.
+(CSE: PHOS) (OTC: FRSPF) (FSE: KD0) ("First Phosphate" or the "Company") is pleased to announce that it has closed a second tranche (the "Second Tranche") of its non-brokered private placement financing (the "Offering"), as further described in the Company's news release dated December 14 and 22, 2023.

-The Initial Tranche and Second Tranche of the financing were largely oversubscribed inclusively by a factor of 375%.
-As part of the Second Tranche, the Company issued 3,090,438 Hard-Dollar Units and 12,560,000 Flow-Through Shares for aggregate gross proceeds of $7,516,175 between the two tranches of financing.
+The offering including the Second Tranche were largely oversubscribed by a factor of 275%.
+As part of the Second Tranche, the Company issued 3,090,438 Hard-Dollar Units and 12,560,000 Flow-Through Shares for aggregate gross proceeds of $7,516,175 between the two tranches of Offering.

-A potential subsequent final tranche of the financing reflecting hard cash subscriptions and 2024 flow through subscriptions is scheduled for closing on or about January 10, 2024.
+"We are pleased by this large vote of confidence placed in First Phosphate by existing and new shareholders including a number of institutional investors," says Company CEO, John Passalacqua.
+"We are now in position to be able to drill this winter and begin uncovering the full extent of the Bégin-Lamarche high-purity igneous rock phosphate horizon at only 70 km from the deep-sea Port of Saguenay.
+In our experience, proximity to port and access to infrastructure and workforce are the single largest determinants for the economic viability of any phosphate project.
+Bégin-Lamarche has all these strong requisites.
+We feel that it will become the first phosphate mine to see production in Quebec.
+We are now in a position to accelerate its development."

 Insider Participation